ACannamela/Realms/Omnibus.md

   the chest of a shirt of chainmail, head armor, etc.
 * [Repair Item](#repair-item): this will restore non-magical armor, weapons, and other items that have become damaged or destroyed.
 This spell has a VC, and it fixes the entire item.
-For example, all hit locations of someone’s armor, a bow, a boulder-crushed weapon, a shield, etc.
+For example, all hit locations of someone's armor, a bow, a boulder-crushed weapon, a shield, etc.

 ### Other Spells and Things You Should Know ###